Sensitivity-conditioning: Beyond Singular Perturbation for Control Design on Multiple Time Scales: Sensitivity-conditioning for Multiple Systems

 Under sufficient regularity, the implicit function theorem gives the sensitivity of each steady state $x_i^s$ with respect to any $x_j$ for $j<i$:

-Now the concepts of extended sensitivities \eqref{eq:sys2sens} and the extended total derivatives \eqref{eq:bilsenstotderext} from bilevel optimization can be used to define compact analytical expressions for these sensitivities $\nabla_{x_j}x_i^{s}$ and an extension for a general point $(x_1, \allowbreak \dots, \allowbreak x_N)$.
+Now the concepts of extended sensitivities \eqref{eq:sys2sens} and extended total derivatives \eqref{eq:bilsenstotderext} can be used to define compact analytical expressions for these sensitivities $\nabla_{x_j}x_i^{s}$ and an extension for a general point $(x_1, \allowbreak \dots, \allowbreak x_N)$.
 We define the extended total derivatives and sensitivities for every $i$ and $j$ recursively from $N$ to $1$:

 where for clarity we omit the evaluation at $(x_1, \allowbreak \dots, \allowbreak x_N)$.
 These extended total derivatives of $f_i$ with respect to $x_j$ take into account the dependency of each intermediate $x_{k}^s$, $k \geq \max(i,j)+1$, with respect to $x_j$.
-When restricted, they coincide with the total derivatives of $f_i^r(x_1,\dots,x_i)$, and the steady-state sensitivities \eqref{eq:sysNsensss}:
+When restricted, they coincide with the total derivatives \eqref{eq:bilsenstotderext} of $f_i^r(x_1,\dots,x_i)$, and the steady-state sensitivities \eqref{eq:sysNsensss}: